 A minimum of two hours of face-to-face supervision is provided to Fellows per week.
 Additionally, on-site supervision is provided in a manner consistent with the comfort, experience, and training needs of each Fellow.
 All supervision is provided by a licensed psychologist affiliated with Forum Ohio, LLC, who has extensive expertise in the type of evaluation being conducted.
-Group supervision will occur in a number of ways: It will be woven into forensic didactics and case law seminars, which will integrate case presentations and consultation into the topic being taught, as well as bi-weekly case consultation meetings on the service.
+Group supervision may be provided as well, though that will be in addition to and not in lieu of individual supervision.

 Each Fellow will undergo a formal written evaluation every quarter in order to ensure the Fellow is maximizing their unique training, meeting their professional goals, and receiving feedback regarding the satisfactory completion of the requirements for passing the Fellowship.
-Quarterly Reviews are conducted by the Fellow's immediate supervisor and reviewed by Drs.
-Stinson and Tilley.
-Our review process is empirically informed by recent research on forensic assessment supervision practices in the field (Hodges, Beinemann, & Vincent, 2019).
+Quarterly Reviews are conducted by the Fellow's immediate supervisor and reviewed by the fellowship director(s).
+Our review process is empirically informed by recent research on forensic assessment supervision practices in the field.
 Evaluations identify the strengths and limitations of the Fellow's progress across several domains (e.g., applied clinical forensic skills, forensic conceptualization, professional development).